-In a failure to respond to the pandemic, legislators in 25 states enacted bills to limit the authority of officials regarding public health emergency orders.
+In response to the pandemic, legislators in 25 states enacted bills to limit the authority of officials regarding public health emergency orders.
 In Southern states, it's 10 out of 12 (AL, AR, FL, GA, KY, LA, NC, SC, TN, and WV).
 North Carolina's bill (Senate Bill 220) restricts the governor from issuing a public health emergency, while Louisiana's bill (SB 136) restricts the authority of state public health officials.
 Florida's bill (SB 2006) restricts both entities.
 In the other 7 Southern states, bills have been enacted that restrict the governor's and state and local health officials' authority on everything: from issuing a public health emergency order to the duration, scope, and termination of the emergency order.
 Public health officials across the nation have expressed strong concern about how these restrictions will impact the response to future Covid outbreaks and potential pandemics.
+[3].[4]

-At the federal level, President Biden recently signed a bipartisan congressional resolution to immediately end the Covid national emergency on April 11th, 2023, weeks before its anticipated ending.
-[5], [6] Still, concerns remain as 1.1 million Americans have died of Covid, including a weekly average of 2,823 deaths in January and February 2023 (Excess deaths, Death rates).
-[7], [8]
+At the federal level, President Biden recently signed a bipartisan congressional resolution to immediately end the Covid national emergency on April 11, 2023, weeks before its anticipated ending.
+[5],[6] Still, concerns remain as Americans are still dying of Covid, including a weekly average of 2,823 deaths in January and February 2023 (Excess deaths, Death rates).
+[7],[8]